Heart Healthy Cooking

 No matter how much time you have or don't have for cooking, you can make heart-healthy meals by following these suggestions.

-Heart-healthy cooking focuses on lowering your intake of fat, especially saturated and trans fats.
-It also includes limiting salt while upping fibre and making sure you eat four to 10 servings of vegetables and fruit a day.
+Heart-healthy cooking focuses on lowering your intake of fat, especially saturated fats.
+It also includes limiting salt while upping fibre and making sure half your plate is filled with vegetables and fruit at every meal and snack.

 What's on your plate?

-Start by changing the proportions of your plate so that protein sources such as meat and fish are no longer the main attractions.
-Instead, fill about half of the plate with a colourful variety of vegetables, a quarter of the plate with whole grains such as brown rice and 100% whole-grain bread.
+Start by changing the proportions of your plate so that protein foods are no longer the main attractions.
+Instead, fill about half of the plate with a colourful variety of vegetables and fruit, a quarter of the plate with whole grains such as brown rice and 100% whole-grain bread.
 Fish, poultry, lean meat or legumes (chickpeas, lentils, tofu) should make up the remaining one-quarter of the plate.
+Choose plant-based protein foods more often.

 Slash the fat